Dates

 as basic first aid materials.
 We recommend you bring your own headache

-tablets and other such pharmaceuticals as these will not be made generally
+tablets, bandaids and other commonly needed pharmaceuticals, as these will not be made generally

 available.